 In conclusion, pain sensitisation, measured by lower PPTs, was associated with more tender and painful joints in the hands and the total body in people with hand OA.
 Our results indicate that tender and painful joint counts are related not only to local disease processes, but also to pain sensitisation.
 Central sensitisation also seems to be associated with widespread pain in people with hand OA.
 Pain sensitisation should receive attention in the search for better pain management of these patients.

 Author affiliations

-Division of Rheumatology and Research, Diakonhjemmet Hospital, Oslo, Norway
+1Division of Rheumatology and Research, Diakonhjemmet Hospital, Oslo, Norway 2Faculty of Medicine, University of Oslo, Oslo, Norway